 4.2.3 Corner Radii

 The arc shall merge smoothly into the flat surfaces of the conductor and the strip shall be free from sharp, rough and projecting edges.
 The conductor shall have radius corner complying with below Table 3.
-The specified radii shall be maintained within ± 25%.
+The specified radii shall be maintained within ± 25 percent.

 Table 3